jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.38 RelativeTopographicPosition

-Calculates the relative topographic position index from a DEM..
+Calculates the relative topographic position index from a DEM.

 *Parameters*: